sradc/sradc.github.io/_posts/2023-11-26-gridnotes.md

 Text is stored locally, in the browser.

-I made most of this demo in January of this year, and realised I should just ship.
+I made most of this demo in January of this year, and realised I should just ship, and start getting feedback.

 ## Inspirations

 - [Orca](https://wiki.xxiivv.com/site/orca.html) <- a 2-dimensional programming language for making music
 - Infinite 2D canvas tools such as Excalidraw, Obsidian canvas, Miro, Lucidchart, Freeform etc.

+---

+Edit: seen that the name is already in use